tushmish/walmart/README.md

 # Assumptions
 1. An additional, parameter is taken to add the show time.
 In this case, there is 1 show per day.
+2. Seats can be chosen via UI and put on hold.
-2. Selecting the seats, puts them on hold. multiple shows / day
+3. There can be multiple shows / day

 # Project Structure